 About Museum Van Loon

-Museum Van Loon is so named because the canal house in which it is located belongs to the prestigious Van Loon family.
-Built in 1672, the Van Loons bought the house in the nineteenth century and have passed it down through the generations.
+Museum Van Loon is a museum located in a canal-side house alongside the Keizersgracht canal in Amsterdam, Netherlands.
+Is so named because the building in which it is located belongs to the prestigious Van Loon family.
+Built in 1672, the Van Loons bought the house in the nineteenth century and have since passed it down through the generations.

-The Van Loon family has played an important role in the history of Amsterdam, several of them being mayors of the city at one time or other and one – Willem van Loon – having been a co-founder of the Dutch East India Company.
+The Van Loon family has played an important role in the history of Amsterdam, with several of them having been mayors of the city at one time or other and one – Willem van Loon – having been a co-founder of the Dutch East India Company.

 Discover the best Historic Sites in Netherlands, from Anne Frank’s House to Amstelkring Museum and more, includes interactive Dutch cultural locations, landmarks and monuments map.